diegoabeltran16/LeetCode-solved/README.md

 ## **Why this repository?**

-✅ Compare implementation patterns across languages
+✅ Comparing implementation patterns across languages
-✅ Build instincts for performance, syntax, and idiomatic code
+✅ Building instincts for performance, syntax, and idiomatic code
-✅ Practice systematic CI/CD for polyglot projects
+✅ Practicing systematic CI/CD for polyglot projects
+✅ Learning about logic in different programming scenarios

 Learning in the IA era is not memorizing syntax, but understanding structure across forms